rudedoc/data-analytics/README.md

-# NYC Property and a predictor of Crime
+# NYC predictors of Crime
 This exploration has been organized as a set of Jupyter Notebooks.
 The notebooks should be executed in a specific order as each notebook will mutate the state of the overall exploration in steps.
 ### data folder